 For young kids, the ECOlunchbox Three-in-One is a nice, compact stainless steel option.
 The metal containers are easy to clean and dishwasher safe.
 This lunch box didn’t suffer any dents or permanent damage in our drop tests, but we ruled it out because it’s not leakproof and it’s too small for older kids and adults.

 The Ramaka Solutions Insulated Lunch Bag is cheaply made and too big to serve as a lunch bag for a single person.
 The thin walls of this bag also lack structure, so it sags when fully packed.
 In our tests the exterior of the bag stained badly with tomato sauce, and the interior lining was difficult to wipe clean.
+However, a representative from Ramaka Solutions has informed us that this bag is now being made by a new supplier.
+We’ll consider testing the new bag for our next update.

 Since the Herschel Canteen Lunch Pack lacks a handle, it’s inconvenient to hold.
 In person, the color of this bag is neon orange, as opposed to the rust color depicted on the Herschel website.
 We found that the inner lining stained easily, and it was difficult to clean.